 A. The market has been improving since March 2009 with the Australian dollar strengthening against most major currencies.
 Because of this, funds with investments overseas that hedge currency exposure, such as hedged global shares, global property and global debt securities have made recent gains from Australian dollar hedging contracts.
-However, these gains have mostly been offset against the currency losses from last year.
+Overall however, most companies are still wary of the economic outlook, and therefore continue to preserve capital and maintain more conservative dividends payout ratios.